gerti98/gerti98/README.md

 - ⚡ Fun fact: ...
 -->

-I'm 24 and I'm a M.Sc.
-Computer Engineering student at University of Pisa.
+I'm 24 and I'm currently working at Meta as a Production Engineer (also know as Site Reliability Engineer / DevOps Engineer in other companies).